aws-samples/aws-vpc-network-resource-counter/README.md

 # AWS Network Resource Counter for Amazon VPC

 ## About
 This project is intended to help with tracking networking resources in a single Amazon VPC.
-It will create an AWS Lambda function that will count specific network resources and will create CloudWatch metric for each measurement.
+It will create an AWS Lambda function that will count specific network resources and create CloudWatch metric for each measurement.
 The measurements are published at an interval of your choice.

 ## Counted resources and their metrics:
 When you run this code you can select the CloudWatch metric namespace under which the metrics will be tracked.